ono-midori/ono-midori.github.io/techs/linuxmm.md

 This chapter describes how physical pages are managed and allocated in Linux.
 The principal algorithmm used is the *Binary Buddy Allocator*, devised by Knowlton and further described by Knuth.
 It is has been shown to be extremely fast in comparison to other allocators.

-This is an allocation scheme which combines a normal power-of-two allocator with free buffer coalescing and the basic concept behind it is quite simple.
+This is an allocation scheme which combines a normal power-of-two allocator with free buffer coalescing, and the basic concept behind it is quite simple.
 Memory is broken up into large blocks of pages where each block is a power of two number of pages.
 If a block of the desired size is not available, a large block is broken up in half and the two blocks are buddies to each other.
 One half is used for the allocation and the other is free.
 The blocks are continuously halved as necessary until a block of the desired size is available.
 When a block is later freed, the buddy is examined and the two coalesced if it is free.

 This chapter will begin with describing how Linux remembers what blocks of memory are free.
 After that the methods for allocating and freeing pages will be discussed in details.
 The subsequent section will cover the flags which affect the allocator behaviour and finally the problem of fragmentation and how the allocator handles it will be covered.

 ### Managing Free Blocks

 As stated, the allocator maintains blocks of free pages where each block is a power of two number of pages.
-The exponent for the power of two sized block is referred to as the order.
+The exponent for the power of two sized block is referred to as *the order*.
 An array of `free_area_t` structs are maintained for each order that points to a linked list of blocks of pages that are free as indicated by the figure:

 ![](./pics/understand-html029.png)

-Hence, the 0th element of the array will point to a list of free page blocks of size 20 or 1 page, the 1st element will be a list of 2<sup>1</sup> (2) pages up to 2<sup>MAX_ORDER−1</sup> number of pages, where the `MAX_ORDER` is currently defined as 10.
+Hence, the 0th element of the array will point to a list of free page blocks of size 2<sup>0</sup> or 1 page, the 1st element will be a list of 2<sup>1</sup> (2) pages up to 2<sup>MAX_ORDER−1</sup> number of pages, where the `MAX_ORDER` is currently defined as 10.
 This eliminates the chance that a larger block will be split to satisfy a request where a smaller block would have sufficed.
 The page blocks are maintained on a linear linked list via `page->list`.

 Each zone has a `free_area_t` struct array called `free_area[MAX_ORDER]`.
 It is declared in `<linux/mm.h>` as follows: